Audio Transformers: Results Discussion

 \section{Results \& Discussion}

 For all of the architectures, we only tuned learning rate to be consistent with the results shown in \cite{fonseca2020fsd50k}.
 All of the Transformers have 6 layers (3 for small transformers) with 64 dim embeddings, and 3-Layer 128 neuron feed forward layers, and 8 attention head.
 The front end consists of 1024/2048 dimensional layer followed by a 64 dimensional dense layer for small and large transformers.
 We compared the same Transformer architectures with that of using i) pooling layers ii) multi-scale filters.
 We observed that even the smallest of the Transformer architectures outperform traditional convolutional architectures.
 This is quite significant, unlike problems in vision \cite{dosovitskiy2020image}, where the margin was not as significant.
 Another observation is also that the performance keeps improving with more depth.
 All the models were trained using Tensorflow framework \cite{abadi2016tensorflow}, with Huber Loss as the error criteria between the predictions and the ground truth, using Adam optimizer \cite{kingma2014adam}.
+We see that the multi-scale approach outperforms the same transformer architecture without the intermediate layers, which is encouraging.
+However, is not able to beat the pooling layers.
+This may perhaps be due to ability of Transformers to better model smaller latent embeddings across time.